CrumrineCoder/Bard-Release/README.md

 * Optimization, getting all tags for each post probably isn't good.
 Might want to move to its own component.
 * copy link
 * # of notes
+* Search by bad tag should return nothing.
 * bug w/ multi tag indexing for one result?
 * bug w/ endless scroll on scrolling to bottom of another page